jclgoodwin/notes.joshuagoodw.in/pages/icot-autumn.md

  3      |4    |0.5          |4.5
  4      |4    |0.5          |4.5

-(Pour water until all have equal noise + power, )
+("Pour" "water" until all have as equal noise + power as possible.)

-Goa